Zayat/setrlimit/README.md

 The default behavior on the process is that a process has a soft/hard infinite ulimit for `RLIMIT_CORE`.
-Something the aforementioned stack (includind the bundle of joy that is uwsgi) is using `setrlimit(2)` to set `RLIMIT_CORE` to 0.
+Something the aforementioned stack (includind the bundle of joy that is uwsgi) is using `setrlimit(2)` to set the soft limit for `RLIMIT_CORE` to 0 (but only the soft limit, the hard limit is still infinite).
-But only the soft limit, the hard limit is still infinite.
+Using this script I can get core dumps again.